-China is a vast country with diverse culture and very long history.
-China is full of rich literature and philosophies.
-China has become the second largest economy in the world and plays a critical role in shaping the globe in the 21st century.
-Therefore, it is important to help young people in the UK to develop better understanding of the history, the culture, and the society of China and Chinese speaking regions.
-The acquisition of highly competent Chinese language skills can facilitate the process of communication and cooperation with Chinese speaking regions, companies and individuals.
-A Level Mandarin is a two-year course.
-It enables students to acquire the advanced language skills to operate in a Chinese environment.
-Students are encouraged not only to develop the four skills of speaking, listening, reading and writing, but also to conduct extensive research on Chinese history and culture.
-The course provides plenty of opportunities for students to develop higher order thinking skills.
+China is a vast country with a diverse culture and a rich, long history.
+It is also the second-largest economy in the world, playing a crucial role in shaping global dynamics in the 21st century.
+Therefore, it is important to help young people in the UK develop a deeper understanding of Chinese history, culture, and society.
+The acquisition of highly competent Chinese language skills will facilitate communication and cooperation with Chinese-speaking regions, companies, and individuals.
+This two-year A Level Mandarin course enables students to acquire advanced language skills to function in a Chinese-speaking environment.
+Students are encouraged to develop skills in speaking, listening, reading, and writing, while also conducting extensive research on Chinese history and culture.
+The course provides ample opportunities to develop higher-order thinking skills.

-Theme 1 Changes in Contemporary Chinese society
+Theme 1: Changes in Contemporary Chinese Society